Vendor master file best practices: standardise your data

 Once you have decided that you need to undertake a comprehensive clean-up of the data contained in your Vendor Master File, you firstly need to assess what information needs cleaning and the rules that will govern how you maintain your data moving forward.

 It is important to bear in mind that some suppliers may be “inactive” for a protracted period of time, only to become “active” again at a later date.
 When this occurs, often a new entry for the supplier will be created in the Vendor Master File.
-This can potentially raise a number of problems, particularly if your organisation does not enforce strict supplier naming conventions.
+This can potentially raise a number of problems, particularly if your organization does not enforce strict supplier naming conventions.
 With two or more entries in a Vendor Master File for the same supplier, you run the risk of duplicate payments.

 Apart from avoiding duplicate payments, having suppliers listed multiple times in your Vendor Master File can put you at greater risk of internal threats.
 Should a maliciously inclined employee become aware of an inactive supplier account, they may use this as a cover for fraudulent activities.

 Ideally, any supplier accounts that have been inactive for over 12 months should be deactivated in your Vendor Master File.
-You should, of course, retain vendor record of all prior transactions.
+You should, of course, retain vendor records of all prior transactions.
 However, by deactivating the account so no new records can be added to it, you mitigate the risk of both duplicate payments and internal fraud.

-This is a question we often get asked at eftsure.
+This is a question we often get asked at Eftsure.

 Ideally, data hygiene should be something that takes place continuously.
 It is an integral part of the Procure-to-Pay process.
 However, the reality is that AP staff are busy, and all too often data hygiene standards slip.